blues/app-accelerators/36-vending-machine-monitor/README.md

 3. Affix the sensor to the top of the tube, ensuring it is level and the IR emitter can be seen through the hole.
 We used superglue, but you can also use appropriately sized screws to hold the sensor in place.

 4. Affix the Notecarrier/Notecard/Swan combo to the tube.
-We used a rubber band for this.
+We used an elastic band for this.

 5. Set up the wiring as described in [Hardware Setup](#hardware-setup) above.